hariharakumar/kafka-producer/README.md

 After you start the application, you can start sending messages by typing in the console - these messages will be sent to the kafka topic specified as command line argument.

+You can type exit anytime to exit the producer application.